Soul Mirror

 Solstices and Equinoxes in Aztec Culture

-For the Aztecs, the solstices and equinoxes were times of sacrifice and renewal.
+For the Aztecs, solstices and equinoxes were moments of sacrifices and renewal.
 They believed that these events were necessary to feed the gods and ensure the continuity of the world.

-O Major Temple in Tenochtitlán was built with precise alignments to the winter solstice.
-On the shortest day of the year, the sun rose between the temple's two towers, symbolizing the rebirth of the sun god and war, Huitzilopochtli.
+The Templo Mayor in Tenochtitlán was built with precise alignments with the winter solstice.
+On the shortest day of the year, the Sun rose between the two towers of the temple, symbolizing the rebirth of the solar and war god, Huitzilopochtli.

-During the solstices and equinoxes, human sacrifices were performed to ensure that the Sun continued to shine.
-The hearts of sacrificed victims were offered to the Sun, in the belief that this would renew the world and keep the cosmos in balance.
+During solstices and equinoxes, human sacrifices were performed to ensure that the Sun continued to shine.
+Hearts of sacrificed victims were offered to the Sun, believing that this would renew the world and keep the cosmos in balance.

 Xiuhmolpilli – The Binding of the Years

-This event took place every 52 years, when the two Aztec calendars synchronized.
+This event occurred every 52 years, when the two Aztec calendars synchronized.
 During this celebration, the Aztecs feared that the world might end, and performed intense sacrifices to ensure the continuity of the solar cycle.

 Solstices and Equinoxes in Egyptian Culture

-The ancient Egyptians had a strong connection with the solar cycle, and the Sun was worshipped as the god Rawho was seen as the creator of all things and responsible for maintaining order in the cosmos.
-Although the solstices and equinoxes were not celebrated with as much emphasis as in other cultures, the Egyptians aligned their temples and rituals with the movements of the Sun and its seasons.
+The ancient Egyptians had a strong connection with the solar cycle, with the Sun worshiped as the god Ra, who was seen as the creator of all things and responsible for maintaining order in the cosmos.
+Although solstices and equinoxes were not celebrated with as much emphasis as in other cultures, the Egyptians aligned their temples and rituals with the movements of the Sun and its seasons.

 Temples Aligned with the Sun

 Many Egyptian temples were built with precise alignments for the Sun on specific dates, such as the winter or summer solstice.
-One example is the Temple of Karnakwhere the sun rises directly between the columns during the summer solstice, marking the annual cycle and symbolizing the divine power of Ra renewing life.
+An example is the Karnak Temple, where the Sun rises directly between the columns during the summer solstice, marking the annual cycle and symbolizing the divine power of Ra renewing life.

 Summer Solstice and the Arrival of the Nile Flood